-- Things that are not professional, or do not align with RE/MAX culture.
-Some examples of valid RE/MAX emails are: firstname.lastname@example.org and eCare@remax.net.
+- Look for wording and email addresses that are not professional or do not align with RE/MAX culture.
+Some examples of valid RE/MAX emails: firstname.lastname@example.org and eCare@remax.net.
 These can be faked so check other indicators for validity.

-- Generic Introductions such as Dear Customer, which indicate that the sender does not know you.
+- Generic introductions, such as Dear Customer, indicate the sender does not know you.

 - Never click on a link or provide username/password info from within an email.